jturn08/smarthome/README.md

 Coming soon.

 ## Media server
 Build a home network file server so your photos and videos are accessible from any device, mount a TV antenna in the attic to watch free live TV on a tablet or smartphone, ...

+### Configuring remote acess to a linux PC
+[Configuring remote acess to a linux PC guide](media-server/linux-remote-access.md) explains how to remotely access a Linux PC's terminal shell using SSH and graphical desktop using VNC server software.

 ### Setup home file and media server OpenMediaVault on a Raspberry Pi or an old PC
 Coming soon.